 Implementation of an adaptive approach in management of bottomland forests faces many challenges.
-There are many forest types and conditions in the MAV, so different site-specific models may need to be developed (Table 3 lists some general forest types in the MAV).
+There are many forest types and conditions in the MAV, so different site-specific models may need to be developed.
 Appropriate response variables must be determined as well.
 Even so, there are several attributes of this system that make it conducive to adaptive management: (1) many forest managers have made a commitment to manage this resource cooperatively, as evidenced by the production of this document, (2) a centralized, forest management database that allows continuous systematic updating of models is under development (see below), and (3) the large number of managed forest stands and reforested sites that are available for development and evaluation of models increases statistical power and compensates for infrequent visitation or updates within individual sites.
 These are significant attributes that must be taken advantage of to fully endorse an adaptive management approach to bottomland forest management in the MAV.